History of Wrigley Field in Timeline

 A dog park in the Wrightwood Neighbors section of Lincoln Park is named Wiggly Field in 1997.

-In 1998, the city began requiring rooftop owners to obtain licenses and started regulating the rooftop venues.
+In 1998, the city began requiring rooftop owners to have a license and started regulating the venues surrounding Wrigley Field.

-In 2001, the U.S. Postal Service issued a commemorative postage stamp of Wrigley Field, taken from an old colorized postcard.
+In 2001, the U.S. Postal Service issued commemorative postage stamps on baseball parks, including an illustration of Wrigley Field.

-On September 14, 2003, Giants Stadium broke Wrigley Field's record for the most NFL regular season games played in a single stadium, hosting its 366th game.
+On September 14, 2003, Giants Stadium broke Wrigley Field's record for the most NFL regular season games played in a single stadium.
+The game played between the New York Jets and Miami Dolphins was the 366th regular season NFL game at Giants Stadium.

-2004: Rooftop owners share proceeds with the Cubs
+2004: Rooftop owners agree to share proceeds with the Cubs

-In 2004, building owners agreed to share 17% of their gross revenue with the Cubs under an agreement lasting until 2023.
+In 2004, rooftop owners agreed to share a portion of their proceeds with the Cubs, requiring them to pay the team 17% of their gross revenue in an agreement that would last until 2023.

-Wrigley Field drew over three million fans each year from 2004 until 2011, averaging a near-sellout every day of the season.
+Wrigley Field drew over three million fans from 2004 until 2011, averaging a near-sellout every day of the season.

 Since 2005, Wrigley Field has been opened on a limited basis to popular concerts.

-By 2006, the chroma key board was set up to allow advertisements to be both physical and electronic at Wrigley Field.
+By 2006, the green-screen chroma key board was set up to allow advertisements to be both physical and electronic (they can be seen in both live and replay shots).

 In 2006, Bud Light became the sponsor of the rebuilt bleachers at Wrigley Field.

-In 2006, Lambeau Field matched Wrigley Field's record by hosting the Green Bay Packers for a 50th season.
+In 2006, Lambeau Field duplicated Wrigley Field's feat by hosting the Green Bay Packers for a 50th season.

 The 2006 film The Break-Up used Wrigley Field as the setting for its opening scene.